vm-siddhu/Language-Translator/README.md

 3. Click "Translate to Telugu" button
 4. View the translated text in Telugu
 5. Check the "History" tab to see all previous translations

+> **Note:** This project uses simplified authentication for educational purposes.
+Passwords are stored in plain text and no JWT tokens are used.
+Old accounts created with hashed passwords will not work.

 ## API Endpoints